 For a minor in American Studies, students will take five AM courses, including AM201H, chosen in consultation with American Studies discipline faculty.
 Three of the five courses must be at the 300 level or above.

-AM 201H: Introduction to American Civilization
+AM 201H: American Civilization

 Significant works and methods of American Studies, while surveying cultural themes of American identity and issues of American experience.